well-typed/hs-bindgen-tutorial-nix/readme.md

 Include graphs can be tremendously helpful while adapting the command line flags to parse and select the desired declarations.

-## Method B: Template Haskell interface
+## Method B: Template-Haskell interface

 - TH example with default GHC and Clang toolchain versions